Dysmenorrhea; Menorrhagia; Metrorrhagia; Amenorrhea; Cramps; Heavy menstrual bleeding

 The Female Reproductive System

 The organs and structures in the female reproductive system include:

 - The uterus is a pear-shaped organ located between the bladder and lower intestine.

 - The cervix is the lower portion of the uterus.
-It has a narrow opening called the os, which connects to the vagina and allows menstrual blood to flow out of the uterus into the vagina.
+It contains the cervical canal, which has a narrow openings towards the uterus and the vagina called the os.
+The cervical canal connects the uterine cavity to the vagina and allows menstrual blood to flow out of the uterus into the vagina.

 - The fallopian tubes connect the uterus and ovaries.
 Ovaries are egg-producing organs that hold 200,000 to 400,000 follicles (from folliculus, meaning "sack" in Latin).
 These cellular sacks contain the materials needed to produce ripened eggs, or ova.
 An egg develops within the follicle.